postcss/autoprefixer/README.md

 By default, Autoprefixer also removes outdated prefixes.

-You can disable this behavior by `remove: false` option.
+You can disable this behavior by the `remove: false` option.
 If you have no legacy code, this option will make Autoprefixer about 10% faster.

-Also you can set `add: false` option.
+Also, you can set the `add: false` option.
 Autoprefixer will only clean outdated prefixes, but not any new prefixes.

-Autoprefixer adds new prefixes between unprefixed property and already written prefixes in your CSS.
-If it will broke expected prefixes order, you can clean all prefixes from your CSS and then add necessary prefixes again:
+Autoprefixer adds new prefixes between any unprefixed properties and already written prefixes in your CSS.
+If it will break the expected prefixes order, you can clean all prefixes from your CSS and then add the necessary prefixes again:

 ```js
 var cleaner  = postcss([ autoprefixer({ add: false, browsers: [] }) ]);